Honor Society & Awards

 With the intent of inspiring students in their studies, Zondervan Publishing House initiated annual award programs to recognize outstanding achievement in the study of biblical Greek and biblical Hebrew and theology.
 Northwestern entered into a participation agreement with Zondervan, according to which the Department of Biblical & Theological Studies establishes selection criteria and presents these awards at the yearly Honors Convocation chapel.

 Winners receive a Zondervan product, a certificate, and the recognition of having his/her name engraved on a perpetual plaque displayed in the Berntsen Library.
-The 2017 winners are Zachary Field (Greek), Justin Soderholm (Hebrew), and John Baumgartner (Theology).
+The 2020 winners are Tori Hinsverk (Greek) and Benjamin Callahan (Theology).

 *Zondervan language award winners can be viewed on Zondervan Academic's blog.